corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 * Attachments
 * Historical network parameters

+### Out of scope assets

-You cannot recover these assets using Collaborative Recovery:
+You **cannot** recover these assets using Collaborative Recovery:

-* **Confidential identities**.
+* Confidential identities.
 Private keys can't be recovered from other peers by definition.
 The states, that belong to those keys can be recovered though, but only if the proof of owning the key has been shared with the counterparty when the transaction happened.
-* **Node identity / TLS keys**.
+* Node identity / TLS keys.
-* **Node and CorDapp configuration files**.
+* Node and CorDapp configuration files.
-* **CorDapp jars**.
+* CorDapp jars.
-* **MQ data**.
+* MQ data.
-* **Self issued but never transacted states**.
+* Self issued but never transacted states.
 However such states can be unilaterally reissued onto the ledger, as issuances don't require notarization.
-* **Off-ledger tables**.
+* Off-ledger tables.
-* **Observed transactions**.
+* Observed transactions.
 Transactions that have been shared as a part of *Observers* functionality will have to be reprovisioned separately.
-* **Scheduled states**.
+* Scheduled states.
-* **Any ledger data that has been shared with parties that are not available on the network anymore**.
+* Any ledger data that has been shared with parties that are not available on the network anymore.

-## Recovery Point Objective (RPO) and Recovery Time Objective (RTO) Guarantees
+### Out of scope RPO and RTO guarantees

-Due to the nature of decentralised systems, Collaborative Recovery **does not provide any RPO / RTO guarantees**.
+Due to the nature of decentralised systems, Collaborative Recovery cannot provide Recovery Point Objective (RPO) and Recovery Time Objective (RTO) guarantees.

+RPOs cannot be guaranteed because of factors beyond Corda's control.
 For example, some data might be unrecoverable due to a counterparty not being a part of the network anymore.

-The amount of time required for recovery can't be guaranteed either as peers might be temporarily unavailable or have low bandwidth.
+The amount of time required for recovery can't be guaranteed as peers might be temporarily unavailable or have low bandwidth.

 Collaborative Recovery policies that mandate the SLAs for the participants' nodes to respond to the DR requests should be enforced at the Business Network governance level.